cap-js-community/odata-v2-adapter/README.md

 - **Arrayed Types**: Usages of `array of` or `many` in entity element definitions lead to CDS compilation error: `Element must not be an "array of" for OData V2`
 - **Managed Compositions**: The usage of managed composition (currently) produces Format Exception in Fiori Elements V2 for Date/Time data types

-To provide an OData V2 service based on the OData V2 adapter for CDS, those CDS modelling features must not be used.
+To provide an OData V2 service based on the OData V2 adapter for CDS, those CDS modeling features must not be used.
-In general any CDS OData API flavor must not be used in combination with OData V2 adapter for CDS.
+In general, any CDS OData API flavor must not be used in combination with OData V2 adapter for CDS.

-Per default, those modelling incompatibilities are reported as `Warning` and will not stop the compilation.
+Per default, those modeling incompatibilities are reported as `Warning` and will not stop the compilation.
 The resulting EDMX V2 may be invalid and not processable by an OData V2 client.
-To prevent this situation and fail early to detect modelling incompatibilities, the severity for respective codes can be increased to `Error`, by setting the following environment variables:
+To prevent this situation and fail early to detect modeling incompatibilities, the severity for respective codes can be increased to `Error`, by setting the following environment variables:

 ```json